One of the joys of the Heart of Neolithic Orkney World Heritage Site is the wealth of archaeological sites within easy walking distance.

 - At the Stones of Stenness, the end point of this walk, look to the north-east, where you will see the grass-covered mound that is Maeshowe, its entrance facing the Barnhouse Stone and the hills of Hoy on the south-western horizon.

-Normally, access to Maeshowe is by ticket only, purchased from the visitor centre in Stenness village.
+Access to Maeshowe is by ticket only, purchased from the Historic Environment Scotland visitor centre in the nearby Stenness village.

-Visitors leave their vehicles at the visitor centre and are shuttled to and from the chambered cairn by bus.
+Visitors leave their vehicles at the visitor centre and are shuttled, by bus, to and from the chambered cairn.

 Access to the Unstan cairn is via a small track (signposted) leading off from the main Kirkwall-Stromness road.